farzanshibu/myself-Bootstrapproject/README.md

-# myself-Bootstrapproject
+# Bootstrapproject
-Bootcamp on HTML CSS AND BOOTSTRAP project

-# SHAPEAI PYTHON AND COMPUTER VISION BOOTCAMP
+# SHAPEAI BASIC WEB DEVELOPMENT BOOTSTRAP BOOTCAMP
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
 I got to